sensorbee/docs/source/ref/stmts/save_state.rst

     The name of the UDS to be saved.

 tag
-    The name of the user defined tag.
+    The name of the user defined tag for versioning of the saved UDS data.

-``SAVE STATE`` can optionally associate a tag to support versioning of saved UDS data.
-When ``TAG tag`` is omitted, "default" is used as a default tag name.
+    When **tag** is omitted, "default" is used as the default tag name.

 Examples
 --------